fstarred/amiga-playground/README.md

     dbra    d1,POINTBP
 ```

-2. Set the BITPLANE MODULO in order to skip the others BITPLANE data.
+2. Set the BITPLANE MODULO value to skip the others BITPLANE data.
 The formula is (Fetched bytes x line) * (number of bitplanes -1).
 So let's say we have a 3 bitplanes LORES, the value will be: x = 40 * (3-1) = 80

 ```